In eCommerce photo studios, for as much as there’s always content to create, there are just as...

 Data and metrics along with feedback loops ensure that the creative process is as efficient as possible.
 And with technology capturing performance data in real-time any problems or bottlenecks can be identified and addressed before they get out of hand.

 Overall, creative operations drives efficiency, creates greater accountability and transparency, improves team performance, and ensures high-quality creative work and greater consistency.

-Yet as a relatively new discipline, charged with varied and disparate duties, defining the role and problem-solving its challenges remains an ongoing difficulty.
+Yet, as a relatively new discipline, it's charged with varied and disparate duties, and defining the role and problem-solving its challenges remains an ongoing difficulty.